Animesh-Uttekar/agent-eval/README.md

 ### BLEU
 - Measures n-gram overlap with brevity penalty.
-- Improve prompt by: Adding exact or near-exact phrases from the
+- Improve prompt by: Adding exact or near-exact phrases from the reference to increase word overlap.

 ### ROUGE-1
 - Unigram (single word) recall between output and reference.